vitogit/vue-chessboard/README.md

   ```

   #### Chessboard with onmove callback.
 Returns positional info { "legal_black": 20, "checks_black": 0, "threat_black": 0, "turn": "black" } after each move.
+  It also returns the fen and the history data.
   ```html
     <chessboard @onMove="showInfo"/>
     <div>